j-hagedorn/journals_of/content/poems/2020-03-09-membrance-isaac.md

 you teach us, but to reach
 deeper than hurt into the firmament

-You delved (how deep is deep
-enough?) until your hands bled iron,
+You delved until your fingers bled
-until you found that justice ___
+iron, and found a body lying
+coiled in the roots of justice
-is the ground of mercy, seat
+and crimson grove of mercy, seat
-of those who taste the sun.
+of all who taste the sun.

-Friend of beasts,
+Perhaps the ground forgets us, and forgives.

+There is a garden in you.
+All the wandering elements settle in

+you, unmovable humus of another world.